efekhari27/otkerneldesign/README.md

 - KernelHerdingTensorized
 - GreedySupportPoints

-Additionally, optimal weights for quadrature and for a new estimator for validation designs are provided by the classes:
+Additionally, optimal weights for quadrature and validation designs are provided by the classes:

 - BayesianQuadratureWeighting
 - TestSetWeighting